Fiori-Tracker/fioritracker.github.io/2007FPS01/ca.md

-# Catalog Apps Report - List of apps in a catalog from the chosen system
+# Catalog Apps Report - List of SAP Fiori apps assigned to a catalog in the chosen system

 Application provides the list of applications from one catalog on a chosen system.